updated on 20 September 2022

 Key elements of the job include:

-Once they qualify, a barrister is known formally as a ‘junior’.
-They remain a junior until they’re made a King's Counsel (KC) – this is also known as ‘taking silk’.
-A KC is a senior barrister with extensive experience who is seen as having outstanding ability.
+Once qualified, a barrister is known formally as a ‘junior’.
+They remain a junior until they’re made a King’s Counsel (KC) – this is also known as ‘taking silk’.
+A KC is a senior barrister with extensive experience who’s seen as having outstanding ability.
 Most barristers never become KCs.

 Areas of law